 How do I download a file from the Internet?

-- Next, the browser should prompt you on what to do with the file.
-Unless you immediately want to run the program, it is recommended you select the option to save the file and place the file somewhere you're going to remember.
-For Windows users we suggest saving the file to the desktop.
+- Next, the browser should ask what you'd like to do with the file.
+Unless you want to run the program immediately, it is recommended you save the file and place the file somewhere you're going to remember, like the desktop.

-- Finally, it is important to realize that files on the Internet may contain computer viruses; the best method in protecting yourself from computer viruses is to make sure your virus scanner is up to date.
+Warning: It is important to realize that files on the Internet may contain computer viruses; the best method in protecting yourself make sure you have an anti-virus program installed and that it is up to date.
 Additional information and help about computer viruses can be found on our virus help page.

-Below is a link that allows you to practice downloading a file called file.com.
-This file is an executable file that opens a window and prints a message indicating that it was successfully downloaded.
-Unfortunately, because of how this file was made it only works on computers running Microsoft Windows.
+The link below allows you to practice downloading a file called file.com.
+This file is executable; it opens a window and prints a message indicating that it was successfully downloaded.
+Due to its programming, this file was made it only works on computers running Microsoft Windows.